Redislabs-Solution-Architects/cluster-func/README.md

 8. [Results](#results)

 ## Summary <a name="summary"></a>
-This is code demonstrates a workaround for the Trigger and function challenge with remote writes.
-Using a Redis DB configured with OSS Cluster API support, writes can be directed to a local shard via the cluster client.
+This is code demonstrates a workaround for the Trigger and function challenge with remote writes in two different modes:  RE cluster, RE w/OSS Cluster API.

 ## Architecture <a name="architecture"></a>
 - Two databases each with 3 shards are created.